-Let your partners promote their product or service to your audience in exchange for their valuable insights and exposure to new prospects.
-Recently, many organizations opt for these collaborations.
+Let your partners promote their products or service to your audience in exchange for their valuable insights and exposure to new prospects.
+Recently, many organizations have opted for these collaborations.

-If those presenters are famous, it adds more credibility to you, your company and your webinar in particular as well as skyrockets your potential audience.
+If those presenters are famous, it adds more credibility to you, your company, and your webinar in particular and skyrockets your potential audience.

-Just make sure to check if that person is free from controversy and they should not be a political figure or represent a specific ethnicity.
+Just check if that person is free from controversy and should not be a political figure or represent a specific ethnicity.

 A moderator acts as an assistant to the presenter.
-They let the participants join, mark their attendance and let the participants and presenters in for a breakout session.
+They let the participants join, mark their attendance, and allow the participants and presenters in for a breakout session.
 Also, they give instructions to the participants at the start of the webinar and facilitate the Q&A session.
 Moreover, they have the right to remove any participant who does not follow the code of conduct.
-It will be a good idea to choose a moderator from an administrative position, as they will better deal with these responsibilities.
+Therefore, choosing a moderator from an administrative position will be a good idea, as they will better deal with these responsibilities.

 Having regular people tout your product or service is more likely to persuade your webinar participants than an internal sales pitch.
-People trust feedback from their friends, relatives and even online testimonials much more than ads.
+People trust feedback from friends, relatives, and even online testimonials much more than ads.

-Common people such as social media influencers can be good options.
+Ordinary people, such as social media influencers, can be good options.
 Choose those influencers who are followed by your target audience.

 The best approach here would be to ask your customers to share their personal stories: how did they find out about your product, what was their problem and how did your product help them fix it?